 It was a 5k race that sparked my competitive running goals.
 I’ll never forget the Lee Barta 5k in my hometown of Endicott, NY.
 I signed up for it because they were advertising it at my local ice rink, and I did the race with a friend of mine.

 We trained by running the exact course as hard as we could 2 times and then did our best.
 Not exactly a proper training program.
 But hey, I was only 16 years old.

-Since that first race in 2001, I’ve learned a lot about how to train and prepare for a 5k, and I’ve also learned that there are hundreds of different ways to approach it.
+Since that first race in 2001, I’ve learned a lot about how to train for a 5k, and I’ve also learned that there are hundreds of different ways to approach it.

 What I would like to do in this article is simply highlight some of the non-negotiables for running a fast (or faster) 5k.
-I’ve spent time with many athletes over the past few years, and from that experienced I’ve nailed down four core concepts that will set you up for 5k success no matter your running experience
+I’ve spent time with many athletes over the past few years, and from that experience, I’ve nailed down 4 core concepts that will set you up for 5k success no matter your running experience

 Let’s start by acknowledging that if your goal is to run a faster 5k, it is not an easy jog in the park.
 It is an incredibly challenging distance that, for most athletes, is well above their lactate threshold.